NeKzor/autorender/README.md

 ### Setup

 - Generate files with: `chmod +x setup && ./setup dev`
-- Build server image with: `docker compose build`
+- Build server image with: `deno task build`

 ### Install & Run Server

 - Configure [src/server/.env](#srcserverenv) file
 - Configure [src/bot/.env](#srcbotenv) file
-- Start all containers: `docker compose up`
+- Start all containers: `deno task up`
 - Add a host entry `127.0.0.1 autorender.portal2.local` to `/etc/hosts`

 The server should now be available at `https://autorender.portal2.local` and the bot should be online on Discord.